-Here you may find some information about XYOM analyses, they are dedicated to characterization, classification and identification, oriented to entomological practices.
+Here you may find some information about XYOM version 2 analyses, they are dedicated to characterization, classification and identification, oriented to entomological practices.

-Current XYOM version 2 is going online very soon, requiring much less user operations than in the first version.
+We developed XYOM version 2 with the objective of simplification: XYOM version 2 requires much less user operations than in the first version.

-In the new XYOM version 2, the rule is grossly the following: just enter the raw coordinates, … These raw coordinates are either of anatomical landmarks, or pseudo-landmarks describing a closed contour.
+In the new XYOM version 2, the rule is grossly the following: just enter the raw coordinates, … These raw coordinates are either of anatomical landmarks (and semi-landmarks), or pseudo-landmarks describing a closed contour.

 The main analytical steps following the uploading of raw coordinates are: